Note 2 – Summary of Important Accounting Principles

 IFRS 16 Leases

 IFRS 16 was published in January 2016.
-Implementation of the standard will result in almost all lease agreements being recognized in the balance sheet, since a difference is no longer made between operating and finance leases.
+Implementation of the standard results in almost all lease agreements being recognized in the balance sheet, since a difference is no longer made between operating and finance leases.
 According to the new standard, an asset (the right to use a leased asset) and a financial obligation to make lease payments must be recognized.
 Short-term leases and leases involving low amounts are exempted.
-For lessors, recognition will in all essential respects be unchanged.

 Applicable from January 1, 2019